 The Otuho is part of Sudan's Nilotic group that are pastoralists situated in the Eastern Equatorial where they settled in the 1800s.
 The Otuho speak the Otuho language and have strong beliefs based on nature and ancestral worship.
 The community holds the land in trust for no particular one in authority.
 However, in recent times the Otuho and their neighboring community have been in conflict with the Murle who are consistent cattle Raiders who also kidnap their children.
 The Otuho accounts for 2% of the population.

-The Imatong Tribe:
+The Imatong Tribe Tour:

 This is one of the smallest a group of people mainly located in Imatong state in southeastern South Sudan earlier known as eastern Equatorial before the reorganization.
 They are settled in the Imatong Mountains, living in the ancient tradition update.
 The range has an equatorial climate and had dense montane forests that house their shrubs as well as supporting diverse wildlife.
 They also practice farming to support their economy.

-BOMA NATIONAL PARK- SOUTH SUDAN
+BOMA NATIONAL PARK- SOUTH SUDAN TOUR

 Boma National Park is the largest reserve in South Sudan and Africa at large.
 Many documents say Kruger or Ruaha or Virunga are the largest, but no it is Boma national park at 22,800 square kilometers.
 The Park is suited at 2,280,000 hectares (5,631,600 acres) in size.
 This vast park has virtually no roads or park ranger outposts.
-Mostly flat it is crossed by many small streams and swamps but one of the few conservation destinations gifted with wildlife species like: Elephant, Giraffe, Hippopotamus, Nile Crocodile, White-eared Kob, Tiang, Mongalla Gazelle, Lion, Leopard, Caracal, Serval, Cheetah, Wild Dog, Jackal, Hyaena, Nile Buffalo, Zebra, Topi, Ostrich, Grant's Gazelle, Roan, Lesser Kudu, Lelwel Hartebeest, Beisa Oryx, Derby's Eland, Bohor Reedbuck, Warthog, Olive Baboon, Vervet Monkey.
+Mostly flat it is crossed by many small streams and swamps but one of the few conservation destinations gifted with wildlife species like Elephant, Giraffe, Hippopotamus, Nile Crocodile, White-eared Kob, Tiang, Mongalla Gazelle, Lion, Leopard, Caracal, Serval, Cheetah, Wild Dog, Jackal, Hyaena, Nile Buffalo, Zebra, Topi, Ostrich, Grant's Gazelle, Roan, Lesser Kudu, Lelwel Hartebeest, Beisa Oryx, Derby's Eland, Bohor Reedbuck, Warthog, Olive Baboon, Vervet Monkey.

 In the dry season, herds of animals migrate from Boma National Park to far great Serengeti national park where over 2,000,000 animals search for grazing.
-This movement usually takes place every year at different time depending on the rains.
+This movement usually takes place every year at different times depending on the rains.
 It is a slow movement dependant on the grass and the rains.
 In March/April/May/June the animals are moving from North to South and West to East, from the Sudd flood plains and Bandigalo National Park, back into Boma National Park and Gambela Park in Ethiopia, because the rains will have started.

 In November/December/January the animals are moving from South to North and East to West as the dry season is well underway and the animals are searching for grass.
 In November/December/January the white-eared kob will be calving as they migrate north into the Sudd flood plain and west into Bandigalo National Park.
 The major migrating species involved are white-eared Kob antelope, Tiang Antelope, and Mongalla Gazelle.
 Prior to the war with the north, there were huge herds of Zebra, these animals were considerably reduced in number.